 \subsection{Regularity}

-As like in Subsection \ref{Subsection2.5}, consider the solution triples $(g,\rho,\boldsymbol{u})$ and $(\bar{g},\bar{\rho},\bar{\boldsymbol{v}})$.
-Assume that these solutions can be matched Lipschitz continuously along a spherical surface $\Sigma$ with a spacelike normal vector $\boldsymbol{n}$ to form the matched metric $g\cup\bar{g}$.
-Furthermore, let $g\cup\bar{g}$ satisfy the Rankine-Hugoniot jump condition across $\Sigma$ so that $g\cup\bar{g}$ forms a shock-wave solution.
-For the rest of this subsection, the matched metric is to be referred to simply as the metric.
+As like in Subsection \ref{Subsection2.5}, consider the solution triples $(g,\rho,\vec{u})$ and $(\bar{g},\bar{\rho},\vec{v})$.
+Assume that these solutions can be matched Lipschitz continuously on a spherical surface $\Sigma$ with a spacelike normal vector $\vec{n}$ to form the matched metric $g\cup\bar{g}$.
+Furthermore, let $g\cup\bar{g}$ satisfy the Rankine--Hugoniot jump condition across $\Sigma$ so that $g\cup\bar{g}$ forms a shock-wave solution.
+For the rest of this subsection, the matched metric is referred to simply as the metric.